What You Should Do If You Are In a NY Car Accident

 Follow up with your doctor.

-AVOID strangers who may show up at the scene or the hospital claiming to be “investigators” or claiming to work for some unidentified law firm.
+AVOID STRANGERS who may suddenly show up at the scene or the hospital claiming to be “investigators” or claiming to work for some unidentified law firm.
 These are the true “ambulance chasers” and apart from engaging in illegal activity they will ultimately hurt your case.
 Their promises are false and they do not have your best interest in mind.

 IF SOMEBODY FROM THE INSURANCE COMPANY CALLS TO SPEAK WITH YOU, tell them you are represented by attorneys and advise them to direct ALL questions to your lawyers.